 Many in the area of Tucson believed he was involved, and some believed he had faced criminal charges, both inaccurate beliefs but ones which made staying in that area after the trials a difficult process for Bruns.

 I, a Squealer is the true story of Richard Bruns and how he blew the whistle on the serial killer who became known as the ‘Pied Piper of Tuscan’.
 It is a gripping read telling a personal story of a startling dilemma a young man found himself facing, and the internal battle that followed to adhere to his moral conscience.
 It highlights the normality of life that can twist and transform into sinister darkness as the human mind sinks lower and lower, almost too fast for others to keep up with.

 Day by day Richard Bruns watched as his buddy became more unstable, more dangerous and more psychopathic.
 In order to understand the criminal mind, how the everyday individual can become a figure who can rape, strangle and kill is a transformation that needs to be examined.
 I, a Squealer is an opportunity to do just that through a rare witness account of how one man unraveled and spilled into the darkest layers of depravity.

-‘I, a Squealer’ by Richard Bruns is due to published by Twin Feather Publishing on 20 March 2018.
-Visit the I, a Squealer website for more details and to pre-order.
+‘I, a Squealer’ by Richard Bruns is published by Twin Feather Publishing and available at amazon.